WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ### What did you struggle with?
 * ME - Nothing to report
 ### Any other topics
-* ME - Would nice nice to do some co-writing sessions so that I get the blog posts into the Turing Way?
+* ME - Would be nice to do some co-writing sessions so that I get the blog posts into the Turing Way?
  * Yep!
 Good idea - we have booked two sessions over the next few weeks to do this.

 ## Date: 6 July 2021